 We are all made to feel secure by companies like WordPress when they say that their platform is totally secure against cyber crime.
 This happens because it is TRUE.
 However, they are not the problem.
 When we create our website, we want it to look pretty, and also have certain functionalities.
 So we install great looking themes, and awesome plugins to make our website feel like a million dollars.
 Unfortunately, these third party pieces of code are not as safe as the platform, and sometimes come with malicious code that infects our website with malware.

 A malware attack can allow a hacker to create a backdoor to your site and grant them permanent access.
 They can then edit your content, or freely steal information from your databases.

 If you notice that your website is going unusually slow, there might be a script running in the background.
-These can be used for many things, like adding pop up ads that redirect your visitors to other websites, or even use their browsers for cryptocurrency mining.
+These can be used for many different things.
+Often hackers use them for adding pop up ads that redirect your visitors to other websites, or even use their browsers for cryptocurrency mining.
 Your website might have been recruited as part of a botnet, and part of your server´s computing power now goes into performing DDoS attacks to other websites (more on that later).

 I hope you now feel the urge to go check if your plugins and themes are up to date.
 It is the best way to prevent these attacks.
 Just make sure your cyber security team check their mail for updates from your providers.
 They often send notifications when they discover vulnerabilities and create appropriate patches for them.
-Bear in mind that hackers ALSO get these notifications, and immediately launch their bots seeking out for users who ignore them and never update their themes or plugins.
-If you haven’t done that in a while, visit your provider´s forums and check for updates, make sure you have the latest versions, and remove all unused plugins and themes.
+Bear in mind that hackers ALSO get these timely notifications.
+In response, they immediately launch their bots seeking out users who ignore them and never update their themes or plugins.
+If you haven’t updated your website in a while, visit your provider´s forums and check for updates.
+It is important to have the latest versions, and remove all unused plugins and themes.

 Do it now!